North America

 Source: “The Kroschel Wildlife Center Facebook”

-The Kroschel Wildlife Center is another one of suitable zoos in Alaska.
-It is where you can brig your children along to bein close proximity of wolves and bears.
+The Kroschel Wildlife Center is another one of the suitable zoos in Alaska.
+It is where you can bring your children to be near wolves and bears.
 They are actually a wolf sanctuary in Alaska where they rescue puppies and take care of them until they are ready to return to the wild.
-Also, there is a Retreat cabin where you can spend a night in there.
+Also, there is a Retreat cabin where you can spend a night.
 Here, you get to experience mountain life with some amenities and comfort.
-Prior to visit or stay it is better to contact them to make an appointment for the private tours or the retreat cabin.
+Before visiting or staying, it is better to contact them to make an appointment for the private tours or the retreat cabin.

 Alaska SeaLife Center for Seeing Marine Life

-Alaska SeaLife Center is one of sea aquariums & zoos in Alaska if you want to sea some marine life, birds, fishes & octopuses.
-They operate annually from end of May until end of September.
-The ticket prices fluctuates depending on the month of the year.
+Alaska SeaLife Center is one of the sea aquariums & zoos in Alaska if you want to see some marine life, birds, fishes & octopuses.
+They operate annually from the end of May until the end of September.
+The ticket prices fluctuate depending on the month of the year.
 However, you can expect to pay around $30 for the general admission.
-Visitors ca access them by road or by train as well as cruise ship during the summer season.
-Also, there is a free shuttle in summer time that has stops at the rail as well as cruise terminals.
+Visitors can access them by road or by train as well as cruise ship during the summer season.
+Also, there is a free shuttle in the summertime with stops at the rail and cruise terminals.